TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/plugin-types/auth-plugins/auth-plugins.md

 title: Authentication Plugins
 menu:
   main:
-    parent: "Custom Plugins"
+    parent: "Plugin Types"
-weight: 9
+weight: 11
 url: "/plugins/auth-plugins"
 ---

-If you have unique authentication requirements, you can write a custom authentication plugin.
+Tyk Go Plugins can be tested locally, stored in version

 See the supported languages tab for custom authentication plugin examples in a Language of your choosing.
 There's also a [a blog that walks you through setting up gRPC custom auth in  Java](https://tyk.io/how-to-setup-custom-authentication-middleware-using-grpc-and-java/)